Cycling through the city: Tips for exploring Winnipeg by bike

 Please remember, these routes are to be used solely by cyclists.
 In accordance with the Highway Traffic Act, pedestrians are not permitted on the roadway when a reasonably passable sidewalk is present.
 Motor vehicle traffic on the streets is limited to one block.

 Before you head out, make sure to use the Winnipeg Cycling Map to help you plan your route.
 It outlines the different types of bike lanes, on-street routes, and multi-use paths throughout the city.
 It was also recently updated to include informal routes based on suggestions from local cyclists.
 As a reminder, street conditions may vary depending on the time of day, day of the week, and the season.
 Be prepared to make your own evaluation of traffic and road conditions, and plan routes appropriate to your riding skills.

 We recover up to 1,000 bikes each year and less than 10 percent get returned because we are unable to trace the owner.

-The best way to protect your bicycle is with a good lock and to register it through our Online Bike Registry.
-It only costs $7.01 and if your stolen bicycle is located, you will be notified and arrangements can be made for you to get it back.
+The best way to protect your bicycle is with a good lock and to register it through our Online Bike Registry for a small fee.
+If your stolen bicycle is located, you will be notified and arrangements can be made for you to get it back.

 Bike repair stations

-If you need to do any minor maintenance while on the road, select Winnipeg Public Library locations have bike repair stations located outside the branches.
+If you need to do any minor maintenance while on the road, the Charleswood and Sir William Stephenson Winnipeg Public Library locations have bike repair stations located outside the branches.
 They include a pump, repair stand, and basic tools so you can make minor fixes and get back on your bike.